bruno-schmidt/sda-dep-advisors/README.md

-# Serenata de Amor Deputy Advisors
+# [Work in Progress] Serenata de Amor Deputy Advisors

 A tool to scrap deputy advisors data and save to a CSV file for @datasciencebr [Serenata de Amor](https://github.com/datasciencebr/serenata-de-amor)